 Speaking

 I love talking to children and adults about books, writing, and being an author!
-Please see the descriptions of available programs below, or let me know if you need something else.
+Please see the descriptions of available programs below, or let me know if you’d like something different.
+I’m always refining or adding programs, so don’t hesitate to ask!
 Contact me with any questions.

 In-Person Visits

-Contact me with any questions or to schedule a presentation.
+Please contact me with any questions or to schedule an in-person presentation.

 Author Visit Programs